Biogs.com

 Somerset Maugham was educated at King's School in Canterbury and read philosophy and literature at Heidelberg in Germany.

-He qualified as a surgeon at St Thomas's Hospital in London.
+He qualified as a doctor at St Thomas's Hospital in London in 1897, but never practised medicine.

 Somerset Maugham's first novel was Liza of Lambeth, which was published in 1897.